gombosc/WebDevelopment2023/README.md

 -  Finished Thinking in React, completed Shopping List App

 <strong> Day 100 (May 10th) </strong>
+- I don't feel that happy with my progress until now, been caught up with the bachelor thesis then with moving in to a new city, starting a new Master and so on.
+It could be better, need to try and do more
 - Github Day, spent most of the time relearning how Git works as I have some issues with a repository
 - need to revisit the terminal commands

+<strong> Day 101 </strong>
+- Github day again, I finally feel like I understand it better now (fixed the Repo problems I've had)
+- encountered: "Main and Master are entirely differnt commit histories", managed to solve it for all my repo's and understand why it was happening in the first place.
+The problem was with the master branch that I was working on and then commiting to the main one active on Github.
+- solved the issue by:
+  git checkout master
+  git branch main master -f
+  git checkout main
+  git push origin main -f
+- found another solution too which I believe is better: git branch -m master main (move the branch locally) git push -u origin main ( -u represents the shortcut for --set-upstream which sets the new branch as the local default) git remote set-head origin main (ensures the local HEAD points to the new branch)
+- started with Command Line again
+- systeminfo, ping, netstat, ipconfig, tasklist, endtask, clip
+- echo, dir, ren, del, mkdir, copy, move, /?, cd, subfolders